Vecchia approximations of Gaussian-process predictions: Specific methods and their properties

 \section{Specific methods and their properties}

-We now consider two different ordering schemes within the general Vecchia framework for fast GP prediction, along with several special cases.
-The methods are summarized in Table \ref{tab:methods}.
-In Section S2, we consider an additional approach based on a third ordering scheme, which is an extension of the sparse general Vecchia likelihood approximation of \citet{Katzfuss2017a}, but this approach is less suitable for GP prediction.
+We now consider two different ordering schemes, response-first and latent-first ordering, within the general Vecchia framework for fast GP prediction, along with several special cases.
+The methods are summarized in Table \ref{tab:methods} and illustrated in Figure \ref{fig:toyillustration}.
+In Section \ref{sec:sgvp}, we consider an additional approach based on a third ordering scheme, which is an extension of the sparse general Vecchia likelihood approximation of \citet{Katzfuss2017a}, but this approach is less suitable for GP prediction.
+The general Vecchia framework allows a coherent, systematic discussion and comparison of the different methods, which has so far been lacking in the literature on scalable GP predictions.

-In our framework, the vector $\locs$ is obtained based on an ordering of the unordered \emph{set} of locations $\{ \bs_1,\ldots,\bs_n \}$.
+In our framework, the vector $\locs$ is obtained based on an ordering of the unordered set of locations $\{ \bs_1,\ldots,\bs_n \}$.
 For most of the methods below, we assume an observed-prediction (OP) restriction, meaning that the observed locations are ordered first and prediction locations last; that is, $o=(1,\ldots,n_O)$ and $p=(n_O+1,\ldots,n)$.
 Unless stated otherwise, we recommend and use a maximum-minimum distance (maxmin) ordering \citep{Guinness2016a,Schafer2017} constrained to order the prediction locations last.
 The latent and response variables are then ordered according to how the locations are ordered, with $y_i$ and $z_i$ corresponding to $\bs_i$.
 After ordering $\by$ and $\bz$ according to the locations, we must consider the separate issue of how to order $\by$ and $\bz_o$ within $\bx$.
 We study the impact that this choice has on approximation accuracy and computational cost.

 This section also studies the impact of how the conditioning sets are chosen.
 The Vecchia approximation assumes that each variable $x_i$ only conditions on variables that are ordered previously in $\bx$.
 Of those previously ordered variables, we recommend considering those corresponding to the nearest $m$ locations, potentially under additional restrictions.
 However, if $\bs_j$ is one of the nearest $m$ locations, and both $y_j$ and $z_j$ are ordered before $x_i$, then we only consider one of them, because of conditional independence of $x_i$ and $z_j$ given $y_j$.
 Similarly, if $y_i$ is ordered before $z_i$, then $z_i$ will only condition on $y_i$, because $z_i$ is conditionally independent of all other variables in $\bx$ given $y_i$.